simagyari/simagyari.github.io/pyqgistutorial/tutorialthree.md

 	* [Running and debugging the script](#running-and-debugging-the-script)
 - [Last steps](#last-steps)

+# First steps
+To begin the programming, we have to decide what the algorithm should do.
+This instance, the processing script will take a raw DEM and a catchment shapefile, then return a hydrologically correct DEM of the catchment, with flow direction, flow accumulation raster ouputs, and river nodes, segments, as well as the shape of the hydrologically correct basin itself as vector outputs.

 # Create Script from Template
 To turn our Tutorial 2 code into a Script, we first have to initialise one.